papagolftango/Energy_monitoring/README.md

 # Energy_monitoring
 Home Energy Monitor

-# scrape weather from the web  - feed the AI model to provide sunlight prediction
+Scrape weather from the web  - feed the AI model to provide sunlight prediction